-Table 1 shows basic summary statistics for more than 158,000 active corporations in our data at the end of 2018.
-The average revenue is approximately NOK 27 million (USD 2.7 million) with an average profit rate of about 11 percent.
+Table 1 shows basic summary statistics for over 158,000 active corporations in our data at the end of 2018.
+The average revenue is approximately NOK 27 Million (USD 2.7 Million) with an average profit rate of about 11%.
 Material/variable costs are the biggest component, followed by labor costs.
 As usual with level firm data, there is tremendous variation in all of these variables.

 Figure 1 shows self-reported revenue loss for all firms for March.
 The bulk of the decline in activity took place only after March 12.
 At the time of writing this article, we did not yet have complete coverage of April filings (that would cover the whole month), so instead we rely on the scaled version of March figures.
-The distribution of losses is widespread, with firms with 100 percent revenue loss even though the data covers a month that was not fully affected by the lockdown.
+The distribution of losses is widespread, with firms with 100% revenue loss even though the data covers a month that was not fully affected by the lockdown.

-In order to simulate the distribution of losses for the full month we proceed by scaling up the March figures by 133 percent.
-This naturally results in a much larger mass
+In order to simulate the distribution of losses for the full month we proceed by scaling up the March figures by 133%.
+This naturally results in a much larger mass at 100% revenue loss than that visible in Figure 1 but is selected to be broadly consistent with the incomplete April numbers.11

-Also, some types of inventories might also perish or depreciate in value if a firm has to close unexpectedly.
+10Also, some types of inventories might also perish or depreciate in value if a firm has to close down unexpectedly.